 In her fiction debut, multimedia artist Erin Morgenstern invites the reader into a fantastic world that comes to life on the page.
-Morgenstern makes unusually adept use of interment second person narration to personally invite you into a magnificent spectacle in which a nocturnal, black and white circus serves as the venue for a magical faceoff between the pupils of two rival magicians with different teaching philosophies.
+Morgenstern makes unusually adept use of intermittent second person narration to personally invite the reader into a magnificent spectacle in which a nocturnal, black and white circus serves as the venue for a magical faceoff between the pupils of two rival magicians with different teaching philosophies.
 However, the instructors’ plans are complicated when their apprentices, Celia and Marco, fall in love.

 Indeed, the primary criticism of The Night Circus is that the lead characters are not as fully fleshed out as they might be.
 Although they are the protagonists, we know much more about Celia and Marco’s powers than their personalities.
 Their romance has a certain sense of inevitability; Celia and Marco seem to be in love not because their characters are drawn to one another, but because the plot and the setting demand it.
 This is put best by the mysterious contortionist, Tsukiko, who comments that she has “been surrounded by love letters you two have built each other for years, encased in tents.”
 However, the less than relatable protagonists are amply supported by a stunning cast of secondary characters